thingsboard/thingsboard.github.io/_includes/docs/reference/lwm2m-api.md

     "/9/0/7" - Update State
     "/9/0/9" - Update result

+### Software update strategy

-ThingsBoard provides multiple ways to trigger OTA software updates via the LwM2M transport.
+ThingsBoard supports multiple ways to initiate software updates using the LwM2M transport:<br>
-You can configure the Software update strategy in the Device Profile to control how updates are performed for all associated devices.
+- **Push binary file using Object 9 and Resource 2 (Package)**<br>
+- **Auto-generate unique CoAP URL to download the package and push software update using Object 9 and Resource 3 (Package URI)**

+The chosen strategy is configured in the device profile and will be applied to all devices associated with that profile.

+To select software update strategy:
+1. Open the device profile settings.
+2. Navigate to the "**Other settings**" of the "**Transport configuration**" tab.
+3. Enter edit mode and select the **software update strategy** from the drop-down menu.
+4. Save changes.

+{% include images-gallery.html imageCollection="software-update-strategy-1" %}

+### Use Object 19 for OTA file metadata [Optional]

-Additionally, ThingsBoard supports the use of Object 19 for transmitting SOTA file metadata.
+ThingsBoard also supports Object 19 to deliver software update metadata (SOTA):

-This is not an alternative but a complementary feature that enhances the SOTA process.
-To use it, enable the following setting in the Device Profile:
+> ⚠️ This feature is complementary to Object 5, not a replacement.

+To enable Object 19 usage:
+1. Open the **device profile settings**.
+2. Navigate to the "**Other settings**" of the "**Transport configuration**" tab.
-    Use Object 19 for OTA file metadata (checksum, size, version, name) = true
+3. Enter edit mode and check the option "**Use Object 19 for OTA file metadata (checksum, size, version, name)**".
+4. Save changes.

+{% include images-gallery.html imageCollection="software-update-strategy-2" %}

-When this flag is enabled, the following steps occur:
+When this option is enabled, ThingsBoard will:

-1. At device connection, ThingsBoard verifies that Object 19 is supported by the device.
+1. At device connection, ThingsBoard verifies that **Object 19 is supported** by the device.
-2. If present, ThingsBoard creates an instance of Object 19 with InstanceId = 65535 (used for firmware metadata).
+2. If present, ThingsBoard creates an instance of Object 19 with **InstanceId** = **65535** (used for firmware metadata).
-3. SOTA metadata is sent to this instance as a Base64-encoded JSON object.
+3. SOTA metadata is sent to this instance as a **Base64-encoded JSON object**.

 SOTA metadata JSON structure: